 When should I go to Robin Falls?

-Are there crocodiles at Robin Falls?
+Are there crocodiles in the water?

 It’s complicated.
 This is why the dry season is the best time to go as you can pretty much guarantee that you won’t have any unwanted encounters with crocs.
 Due to the seasonal nature of the creek however, in the wet season you should not swim and be wary of creek edges.